-- 7.4.1 Bidders may submit any other additional questions or requests for more information regarding technical specifications and/or proposal submittal after the Bidder's conference in written format and by e-mail to: oasbidsubmit@oas.org with a copy to oasbidsubmit@oas.org with a copy to <a href="mailto:oasbids - 7.4.2 The GS/OAS may submit, in writing, any questions or requests to the bidders for more information regarding the company or the bidding documents at any time during the bidding and selection process.
+- 7.4.1 Bidders may submit any other additional questions or requests for more information regarding technical specifications and/or proposal submittal after the Bidder's conference in written format and by e-mail to: oasbidsubmit@oas.org with a copy to eparada@oas.org and vcastro@oas.org.
+These questions should be submitted no later than four (4) days prior to the Bid closing date.
+All answers will be released in writing to all Bidders no later than two (2) days prior to the Bid closing date. - 7.4.2 The GS/OAS may submit, in writing, any questions or requests to the bidders for more information regarding the company or the bidding documents at any time during the bidding and selection process.